Combined pill

 Although the risk of developing a blood clot is low, you would need to be examined and assessed by your doctor for specific risk factors before the combined pill can be prescribed.

-Sometimes, you may be advised to take the combined pills with caution if you have any of the following risk factors.
-Although, if you possess two or more of these risk factors, you may be advised against taking the combined pills.
+Sometimes, you may be advised to take the combined pills cautiously if you have any of the following risk factors.
+Although, if you possess two or more risk factors, you may be advised against taking the combined pills.

 You will be advised against it if you

-• Is a smoker and have just quit smoking less than a year before attempted use.
+• Is a smoker and has just quit smoking less than a year before attempted use.

-• Are extremely overweight (the risk is in women with a BMI of 35 or more, greatly outweighs the benefits).
+• Are significantly overweight (the risk is in women with a BMI of 35 or more, greatly outweighs the benefits).

-• Have serious migraines (do not take combined pills if you experience regular and severe migraine attacks with warning symptoms such as auras).
+• Have severe migraines (do not take combined pills if you experience regular and severe migraine attacks with warning symptoms such as auras).

 • Have previously had a stroke or thrombosis.